 Figure 2-11.
-Input/Output (I/O) Box Location
+Input/Output (I/O) Box Location - Partial Front View

 Since identical I/O Boxes are used with both AERCO gas-fired boilers and water heaters, some of the input and output connections apply only to boilers while others are common to both boilers and heaters.
-These I/O Box connections are noted in the following paragraphs.
+These I/O Box connections are noted in the sections below.